previous G&E index Modern Physics index next

 Let us think about what kind of time delay we expect to find between the arrival of the two half-pulses of light.
 Taking the speed of light to be c miles per second relative to the aether, and the aether to be flowing at v miles per second through the laboratory, to go a distance w miles upstream will take w/(c-v) seconds, then to come back will take w/(c+v) seconds.
 The total roundtrip time upstream and downstream is the sum of these, which works out to be 2wc/(c²-v²), which can also be written (2w/c)×1/(1-v²/c²).
 Now, we can safely assume the speed of the aether is much less than the speed of light, otherwise it would have been noticed long ago, for example in timing of eclipses of Jupiter’s satellites.
 This means v²/c² is a very small number, and we can use some handy mathematical facts to make the algebra a bit easier.
 First, if x is very small compared to 1, 1/(1-x) is very close to 1+x.
 (You can check it with your calculator.)
 Another fact we shall need in a minute is that for small x, the square root of 1+x is very close to 1+x/2.

-Putting all this together,
+Putting all this together, the upstream--downstream roundtrip time

 Now, what about the cross-stream time?
 The actual cross-stream speed must be figured out as in the example above using a right-angled triangle, with the hypoteneuse equal to the speed c, the shortest side the aether flow speed v, and the other side the cross-stream speed we need to find the time to get across.
 From Pythagoras’ theorem, then, the cross-stream speed is the square root of (c²-v²).